Why I Serve – “For God and Country” – Retiring Picatinny Chaplain reflects on finding purpose

 |0

-This work, Why I Serve – “For God and Country” – Retiring Picatinny Chaplain reflects on finding purpose [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Why I Serve – “For God and Country” – Retiring Picatinny Chaplain reflects on finding purpose, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.